Every day, there is a new SEO technique that you might use to rank better.

 What Is Schema Markup?

-Hence, schema makes the process easier by letting you add a clear code or type so that it’s understandable to search engines.
-And, when things are clear, search engines reward back by showing rich results (formerly known as rich snippets.)
+Hence, schema-structured data makes the process easier by letting you add clear code or type so that it’s understandable to search engines.
+When things are clear, search engines reward you by showing rich results (formerly known as rich snippets).

-You’ll find more information on Schema.org, created as a collaborative effort between Google, Bing, Yandex and Yahoo.
-It was started way back in 2011.
-It’s regularly updated to help you find more relevant vocabulary or descriptions needed for your website.
+You’ll find more information on Schema.org, which was started in 2011 as a collaborative effort between Google, Bing, Yandex, and Yahoo.
+It’s regularly updated with resources to help you find more relevant vocabulary or descriptions for your website.

-An example of using schema properly is when Google results bring forward snippets of restaurants with star ratings and price ranges.
-As Google can understand your content better, it can make the listing information-rich for those who inquire about it.
+Another crucial property of using schema properly is when Google results bring forward snippets of restaurants with star ratings and price ranges.
+As Google can better understand your content, it can make the listing information-rich for those who inquire about it.

-Take the Google Search query “ SEO Sunshine Coast”, for example, and proper schema markup will look like the below image:
+Take the above example of the Google Search query “ SEO Sunshine Coast”, for example, and proper schema markup will look like the below image:

 What’s The Difference Between Schema Markup And Structured Data?

 Schema and structured data are almost identical, and the terms are often used interchangeably.
-But structured data is the path we lay for the schema to work.
+However, structured data is the path we lay for the schema to work.

 In the most basic sense, structured or linked data is a way to organise your information for better accessibility.
-Hence, any HTML that correctly defines content can be considered structured data.
+Hence, any HTML correctly defining page content can be considered structured data.

 Is Using Schema Useful For SEO?

 One of the common queries among people is the schema for SEO (Search Engine Optimisation).
-And, to tell you the truth, schema benefits SEO.
+To tell you the truth, schema benefits SEO.
 However, there’s no set path one can follow to achieve the desired results.

-Most people will tell you that inserting schema into the HTML code of your website, along with a well-curated meta description, could potentially lead to the display of rich results from Google.
-In most cases, that’s true, but the search engine may also give value to a website for other defined factors.
+Most people will tell you that inserting schema into your website’s HTML code ensures an enhanced display of your content in schema.
+Along with a well-curated meta description, this could potentially lead to the display of rich results from Google.

 We recommend going that extra step in technical SEO to include clear schema markups in your code.
-The advantage of rich results can’t be neglected as it adds value to the website and increases its click-through rate.
+The advantage of using various schema encoding types for rich results can’t be neglected as it adds value to the website and increases its CTR (click-through rate).

 You should know that only one-third of all Google Search results contain rich results.
-So, letting go of this opportunity can cost you heavily if there are other similar websites like you.
+So, letting go of this opportunity without providing explicit clues to search engines can cost you heavily if there are other websites similar to yours.

-On top of that, when your website has a higher click-through rate, Google and other search engines know that people prefer it.
+On top of that, when your website has a higher click-through rate, Google recommends this as it knows that people prefer it.
 Hence, your website would get a higher ranking and a better priority score.
-Google itself wants you to use the schema markup so that it can have a better understanding of your content.
+Google wants you to use the schema markup so that it can provide a better understanding of your content.

 Is Schema Useful For SEO In Smartphones?

 Gone are the days when we had to only think about optimising a website for the desktop.
-According to the current trend, you need to pay more attention to smartphone user experience as they dominate the market.
+According to the current trend, you need to pay more attention to this aspect for increased traffic to smartphone user experience as they dominate the market, enhancing your site’s visibility.
 Hence, schema markup for mobile browser optimises is just as useful, if not more.

 Making an informed decision is very important for smartphone users.
-And, if you can get rich snippets, then the click-through rate for your website is bound to increase.
+If you can get rich snippets, the click-through rate for your website is bound to increase.

 What Are The Various Types Of Schema Markups?